mui/material-ui/docs/src/pages/demos/app-bar/app-bar.md

 The [top App Bar](https://material.io/design/components/app-bars-top.html) provides content and actions related to the current screen.
 It’s used for branding, screen titles, navigation, and actions.

-It can transform into a contextual action bar.
+It can transform into a contextual action bar or used as a navbar.

 ## Simple App Bar